redox-os/website/content/news/this-month-240930.md

 - The `endian` function was implemented
 - The `poll` system call was improved to follow more the Linux behavior
+- 4lDO2 added a test for the `sigaltstack` function
+- A stub for `net/if.h` was added

 ## RISC-V Port